torvalds/linux/Documentation/admin-guide/sysctl/index.rst

 But of course, if you _do_ manage to screw up your system using only the sysctl options used in this file, I'd like to hear of it.
-Not only to have a great laugh, but also to make sure that you're the last RTFMing person to screw up.
+Analt only to have a great laugh, but also to make sure that you're the last RTFMing person to screw up.

 In short, e-mail your suggestions, corrections and / or horror